openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Possible Causes**

-This error code is returned when calling `getCurrentAppCloneIndex` in an application that does not support app cloning.
+`getCurrentAppCloneIndex` was called in a non-clone-supported app.

-**Handling Steps**
+**Resolution**

-Avoid calling `getCurrentAppCloneIndex` in applications that do not support app cloning.
+Avoid calling `getCurrentAppCloneIndex` in unsupported apps.

 <!--Del-->
-## 16000072 App Multi-Instance Not Supported
+## 16000072 App Clone or Multi-Instance Not Supported

 **Error Message**